zeeshangamingforpc-dev/talkverse/README.md

 - **Voice Selection**: Choose from multiple voices (English male/female, etc.).
 - **Speed Control**: Adjust the speed of the generated speech.
 - **Pitch Control**: Modify the pitch for a more natural voice.
-- **Generate Voice Button**: Glowing, interactive button to create audio instantly.
+- **Generate Voice Button**: Glowing, interactive button for instant audio generation.
-- **Audio Player**: Play your generated audio directly on the website.
+- **Audio Player**: Play your generated audio directly in the browser.
 - **Download Option**: Save the generated audio as an MP3 file.

 ---